flexmonster/pivot-xml-report-converter/README.md

 npm install pivot-xml-report-converter
 ```

 2. Use the converter in your project.
-It can be done like this:
+It can be done as follows:

 ```js
 var converter = require('pivot-xml-report-converter');